How to Install Arduino IDE on Ubuntu Linux

 sudo snap install arduino

-To upload code to an Arduino board over USB, you need to add your user to the bailout group and connect the snap to the raw-usb socket.
+To upload code to an Arduino board over USB, add your user to the bailout group and connect the snap to the raw-usb socket.

 sudo usermod -a -G dialout $USER